+Click FILTER

+The biospecimens list below displays the search results based on the selections you made above.
+For example: If you select In Inventory as the Sample Status and Blood as the Specimen Type and click FILTER, the biospecimens list displays only blood biospecimens with status of In Inventory for this worklist.

 To add a new identifier to a biospecimen:

 Click on the Identifier of the biospecimen for which you want to add a new identifier.
 The Add Identifier(s) window is displayed.